We asked Australia’s most famous Civil Marriage officiant company, Simple Weddings, for some answers:

 You’ll need to confirm all costs with the wedding officiant that you choose.
-For Adelaide’s best price, you might like to consider a Friday wedding at our office, for just $199 (Australia’s best price!)
-Or perhaps a Saturday wedding at our office, for just $299!
+For Adelaide’s best price, you might like to consider a Wednesday wedding at our venue, for just $199 (Australia’s best price!)
+Or perhaps a Saturday wedding at our venue, for just $299!

 Is there a civil marriage dress code?

 In short, no. You can wear whatever you like!
 You don’t have to go shopping for civil marriage dresses, for instance!
 In a typical civil marriage service, most couples seem to wear smart casual clothes.

 Civil wedding ceremony wording doesn’t have to be long-winded.